NWPU-903PR/PDGPCS/README.md

 Input:
-1. Gene expression data: tumor and normal expression data, the data format is same as example ('example_tumor.txt' and 'example_normal.txt',the patient's id in the two files must correspond).
+1. Gene expression data: tumor and normal expression data, the data format is same as example ('example_tumor.txt' and 'example_normal.txt' in Data.zip,the patient's id in the two files must correspond).
-2. Gene mutation data: the data format is same as example ('example_snp.txt' or 'example_cnv.by_genes')
+2. Gene mutation data: the data format is same as example ('example_snp.txt' or 'example_cnv.by_genes' in Data.zip)
-3. Pathway data: the data format is same as example ('KEGG_pathways_network.xlsx').
+3. Pathway data: the data format is same as example ('KEGG_pathways_network.xlsx' in Data.zip).

 Run:
 4. run main_PDGPCS.m.